ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Kickstarter-Trajectory-2017.md

 We immediately felt at home.
 Everybody is really friendly and helpful.
 The corporate culture here is truly a plus for Ordina.
-We also got our tools which consisted of a car and a laptop.
+We also got our equipment which consisted of a car and a laptop.
 Some people had a preference for Mac, which was no problem at all.
 From day one Ordina makes sure their consultants are well equipped to work successfully.